-Depending on the environment in which a crane is used and/
+Depending on the environment in which a crane is used and/ or stored, initial factory application of Carwell[®] T32 (CP-90) should help inhibit corrosion approximately 12 months.

-or stored, initial factory application of Carwell® T32 (CP-90) should help inhibit corrosion approximately 12 months.
 It is recommended the treatment be periodically reapplied by the crane owner after that time to help continue to protect against corrosion of the crane and its components.
-Refer to Figure 5-18 and Figure 5-19 for application points.
+However, if a crane is used and/or stored in harsh environments (such as islands, coastal regions, industrial areas, areas where winter road salt is regularly used, etc.), reapplication of treatment is recommended sooner than 12 3rd Wrap months, e.g., repeat treatment in 6-9 months.

-However, if a crane is used and/or stored in harsh environments (such as islands, coastal regions, industrial areas, areas where winter road salt is regularly used, etc.), reapplication of treatment is recommended sooner than 12 months, e.g., repeat treatment in 6-9 months.
+Do not apply to recently primered and painted areas for at least 48 hours after paint is properly dried and cured.
+For minor touch up areas a 24 hour period is needed for cure time before applying treatment.

-- Do not apply to recently primered and painted areas for at least 48 hours after paint is properly dried and cured.
-For minor touch up areas a 24 hour period is needed for cure time before applying treatment. - NOTE: Unit must be completely dry before applying treatment. - Do not allow product to puddle or build-up on weather stripping, rubber gaskets, etc. Unit should not have puddles or runs evident anywhere. - To ensure proper coverage, product needs to be fogged on the unit. - Use of pressure pots to apply treatment is recommended. - Carwell® treatment is available in 16-ounce spray bottles from Manitowoc Crane Care (order part number 8898904099).
+NOTE: Unit must be completely dry before applying treatment.

-After treatment application is complete, wash or clean film residue from lights, windshield, grab handles, ladders/steps and all access areas to crane, as necessary.
+- Do not allow product to puddle or build-up on weather stripping, rubber gaskets, etc. Unit should not have puddles or runs evident anywhere. - To ensure proper coverage, product needs to be fogged on the unit. - Use of pressure pots to apply treatment is recommended. - Carwell[®] treatment is available in 16 ounce spray bottles from Manitowoc Crane Care (order part number 8898904099). - After treatment application is complete, wash or clean film residue from lights, windshield, grab handles, ladders/steps and all access areas to crane, as necessary.

-Contact Grove Crane or Manitowoc Crane Care should you have any questions.
+Contact Manitowoc Crane Care should you have any questions.